wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 <br>
 <img src="./pics/12_Epoch_Converter.png" alt="Epoch Conversion to Human Date">

+We have to consider time based on daylight savings.
+Central Daylight Time (CDT) is a North American time zone in use from the second Sunday in March to the first Sunday in November during Daylight Saving Time.
+Central Standard Time (CST) is used during the remainder of the year.
+Because the install date was in August, the timezone setting would be CDT, which is five hours behind GMT.

 ### 4. What is the timezone settings?
 Central Daylight Time (-05hrs GMT)